Shivakumarr18/DE-Interview-Prep/notes/my_engineering_philosophy.md

 Most developers treat error messages as noise — cryptic strings that exist only to signal "something went wrong."
 I believe errors are a UI — the last thing a user sees before they form an opinion about the code.
-So I design errors like I would design a dashboard...
+So I design errors like I would design a dashboard.

 ## Principles I follow